 Citrus Iced Tea Cubes 🍊Filled with fresh orange juice, tea, ginger, lemon, mint, and turmeric, these colorful citrus-centric ice cubes are bursting with flavor, immunity boosting vitamin C, antioxidants and plant-based goodness!

 I've been on a quest to create recipes that embrace health, healing and hopefulness.
 Easy, yummy & uplifting recipes.
 Good for the body & soul. 💚

 Inspired by the abundance of sweet juicy oranges growing in my backyard, I wanted to come up with a variety of easy, exciting recipes that celebrate the goodness of the all mighty orange.
 So I've been working on savory, sweet, tart, baked, and fresh dishes, like this tofu orange skillet recipe and this one, my favorite vegan lemon blueberry bread.
-While I was at it, I thought, why not find a way to be able to enjoy the fruit for weeks or even months.
+While I was at it, I thought, why not find a way to be able to enjoy the fruit for weeks or even months?